iotserver24/codex/website/docs/git-integration.md

 # Git Integration & Version Control

-CodeX provides comprehensive Git integration to help you manage version control, collaborate with teams, and maintain clean project history.
+Xibe AI provides comprehensive Git integration to help you manage version control, collaborate with teams, and maintain clean project history.

 ## Overview

-Git integration in CodeX allows you to:
+Git integration in Xibe AI allows you to:
 - Initialize and manage Git repositories
 - Stage, commit, and push changes
 - Create and switch between branches